 While nearly all fruits have numerous mythologies tied to them that may be in conflict with each other or stray so far from an original story that the ancestor may rarely resemble the progenitor, there’s usually some commonality to them.
-Yet, the pineapple is a curious fruit that goes against this trend.
+The pineapple is a curious fruit that goes against this trend.

 The Pineapple Backstory

 For the ancient peoples of the New World (New, at least, to Europeans), they recognized the pineapple as a fruit symbolizing friendship and hospitality.
 Families would hang pineapples outside their homes to perfume the entryway and make it welcoming to guests.
-It was an edible invitation!
+It was an edible invitation.

 Symbol of Luxury

 Since the fruit was so perishable, it became a symbol of luxury, nobility, and wealth throughout Europe.
 A single pineapple could fetch a fortune.
-Thus, the host who was able to present freshly cut pineapple to his or her guests was one with money, power, and connections.
+Thus, the host who was able to present freshly cut pineapple to his or her guests was the one with money, power, and connections.

-Once pineapple canning production took hold the fruit quickly became far more accessible to people who didn’t live in the tropics or weren’t wealthy.
-As time went on and shipping methods grew faster and more effective pineapple’s price quickly dropped and it became a fruit available to people of nearly every income level.
+Once pineapple canning production took hold, the fruit quickly became far more accessible to people who didn’t live in the tropics or weren’t wealthy.
+As time went on and shipping methods grew faster and more effective, pineapple’s price quickly dropped and it became a fruit available to people of nearly every income level.